To be eligible for Parental Leave Pay, you need to meet certain criteria.

 You must be:

-- the birth mother of the newborn
+- the birth mother of a newborn child

 You also need to: